 Geraldine graduated from the university of Melbourne in 1987.
 She undertook postgraduate training in oncology at the Royal Melbourne and Repatriation Hospitals, after which she undertook laboratory-based research as a Breast Cancer Fellow.
 She completed her MD thesis then travelled to Boston, USA where she completed fellowships at St Elizabeth’s Medical Centre and the Dana Farber Cancer Institute.
 Here she developed her interest in gynaecological cancers.
 Following her return to Australia in 2000, she completed a Masters degree in Women’s Health at the University of Melbourne.
 She now works as a medical oncologist with a focus on caring for women with breast and gynaecological cancers.

 Scientific Advisory Committee Chairperson

 Dr Jane McNeilage, from January 2001-January 2004, held the position of the first National Australia Bank Ovarian Cancer Research Foundation Research Fellow at the PHI of Medical Research.
-She currently works in private practice as a Gynaecological Oncologist and holds the position of VMO, Gynaecology Oncology, Monash Medical Centre and VMO at the Peter MacCallum Cancer Institute, Department of Surgical Oncology, East Melbourne, Victoria.
+She currently works in private practice as a Gynaecological Oncologist and holds the position of VMO, Gynaecology Oncology, Monash Medical Centre.
 Jane is an author/co-author of over 50 articles in magazines, journals, etc from 1979 to date.
 She has received several awards throughout her career, the latest ones being the Australian Society of Gynaecologic Oncologists – Keith Free Memorial Prize for Young Investigator Presentation in 2002 and 2003 and the Royal Australian and New Zealand College of Obstetrics and Gynaecology Brown Craig Travelling Fellowship in 2004.